 Ok, so I caved!
 My social media feed is full of Creme Egg cakes, Creme Egg cookies and Creme Egg brownies, so I couldn’t resist making my own.

-I’ve used min-mini eggs….micro eggs if you will.
-You find them in places like Home Bargain.
-Being smaller than the usual Cadbury mini eggs mean that you get more in each slice and they aren’t as tricky to bite through.
+Use regular mini eggs or, if you can find them, those mini-mini / micro chocolate eggs that you find in places like Home Bargain.
 Some will melt, some wont.
 Fell free to bash some up and leave some whole, or bash them all, or leave them all.
 It is what ever floats your boat!

 I halve the Creme Eggs and pop them in the freezer before using them – give them at least an hour.
 It just helps to keep them together in the oven.
 They will still melt somewhat but that just adds to the appeal.
 Enjoy your Creme Egg brownies and let me know what you think.